-Factors such as your credit history, business assets and debt service coverage ratio play a leading role in helping lenders decide whether you’re a risky investment or not — but it’s impossible to know which one a lender will care about most.
+Factors such as your credit history, business assets and debt service coverage ratio (DSCR) play a leading role in helping lenders decide whether you’re a risky investment or not — but it’s impossible to know which one a lender will care about most.

-How do you calculate it?
+How do you calculate the DSCR?

-Lenders may use different figures when assessing your operating income.
-Some will use EBITDA (earnings before interest, taxes, depreciation and amortization); others will add net operating income to depreciation and any other non-cash charges.
 As a result, the DSCR figure won’t be the same across lenders, which can make direct comparison difficult.
 Some also express the DSCR as a percentage rather than as a ratio.